curv3d/dali/README.md

 but more general, with higher performance.
-* Dali begins with high quality TrueType text and SVG style scalable 2D vector graphics (which are resolution independent), plus resolution independent 3D primitives such as spheres, cylinders, etc.
+* Dali begins with high quality TrueType text and SVG style scalable 2D vector graphics (which are resolution independent), plus resolution independent 3D primitives such as spheres, cylinders, etc. But there are also algebraic surfaces, fractals, noise based modelling primitives, etc, which can all be represented exactly.
 * You can modify graphical objects using a rich set of SDF-derived operations:
-  * Non-affine transformations such as twist, bend, fish-eye zoom.
+  * Affine and non-affine transformations such as twist, bend, fish-eye zoom.
   * Graphics combinators such as booleans, blending, morphing, spatial repetition.
 * Dali is extensible: you can define new graphics primitives and combinators procedurally, as operations on signed distance fields.
 These may be 2D or 3D or both, and are resolution independent.
 You can reproduce any of the effects seen on [ShaderToy.com](https://shadertoy.com/).
   The Dali graphics engine evaluates SDF primitives much more efficiently than ShaderToy code: you can have a large number of primitives on the screen without slowing down.
-* Dali supports the usual graphical data structures: images, voxel grids and triangle meshes.
+* Dali supports the usual graphical data structures: pixel maps, voxel grids and triangle meshes, plus acceleration structures for ray-casting and querying the signed distance to a boundary representation.
 * Colour is modelled either using procedural textures (which are resolution independent) or using texture maps (which are discrete).